Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer: Methods

 Second, let us point out that the landscape function \eqref{eq:new_opt} assumes the addition of a single operator to the current ansatz wave-function at each iteration of the adaptive algorithm.
 If the pool of potential unitary operators is commutative, then the specific order in which operators are chosen is unimportant, and it is therefore sufficient to consider a sequential application of the representation \eqref{eq:landscape} of $\mathcal{L}(B, \theta, \ket{\phi})$ to determine, at each iteration, the optimal operator to append to the current ansatz.
 On the other hand, if the Hermitian generators belonging to the operator pool do not commute (which is often the case), then the ordering of the operators is important, and it is potentially useful to consider landscape functions based on the simultaneous addition of $d>1$ operators to the current ansatz wave-function at each iteration.
-We now briefly discuss this generalisation. \textbf{Multi-dimensional analytical landscape functions} ~ Let us consider an adaptive procedure in which $d$ unitary operators, constructed using $d$ Hermitian generators from a given operator pool $\mathbb{P}$ are to be appended to the current ansatz wave-function $\ket{\Psi^{(m-1)}}$ at iteration $m$.
-We are now interested in determining the ordered $d$-tuple of Hermitian generators $(B_{m_d}, \ldots, B_{m_1})$ such that
+We now briefly discuss this generalisation. \textbf{The Greedy Gradient-free Adaptive Variational Quantum Eigensolver (GGA-VQE)} Given the qubit representation of an input Hamiltonian $H$, a pool of admissible Hermitian generators~$\mathbb{P}$, and a stopping criterion: \begin{enumerate} \item Boot the qubits to an initial state $\ket{\Psi^{(0)}}$. \item At the $m^{\rm{th}}$ iteration, use the energy sorting algorithm detailed above to identify the Hermitian generator $B_m \in \mathbb{P}$ that solves the optimisation problem \eqref{eq:new_opt}, i.e.,